 Canada’s Icon: Canada is home to two–thirds of the world’s polar bears.
 How do Canadians view polar bears, and what are we doing about their situation?

 We're grateful to our Platinum Sponsor, Frontiers North Tundra Buggy Adventure.
 Generous support has also been provided by explore.org, the philanthropic media organization and multi-media arm of The Annenberg Foundation, as part of its Pearls of the Planet initiative, a variety of live feeds that aim to help people fall in love with the world again.

-Special thanks also to Julene Reed, an Apple Distinguished Educator and PBI Education Advisory Council member, who directs the Tundra Connections program, and to Parks Canada, Google Street View, Climate Counts, Discovery Education, TakingITGlobal, and Canada Goose.
+Special thanks also to Julene Reed, an Apple Distinguished Educator and PBI Education Advisory Council member, who directs the Tundra Connections program, and to Parks Canada, Google Street View, Discovery Education, The Centre for Global Education, TakingITGlobal, and Canada Goose.